What is auditing?

-You can find more information about the Performance and Audit Scrutiny Committee and its members from the links below:
+You can find more information about the Performance and Audit Scrutiny Committee and its members from our website:

 The focus of an external audit is to give an independent opinion about the financial health and position of an organisation.
 External audits are carried out by an outside organisation.